 - Foreshadowing: Anyone who looks at him closely can see that he sports the exact same hair and ears as Guts.
 Guts' genetic father being the only being whose fate remains unknown, there are quite some speculations that he might be Guts' father.

 - Full-Frontal Assault: The first time Guts meets him.
-Tuned down with Barbie Doll Anatomy though.
+Very hopefully tuned down with Barbie Doll Anatomy.
 His Apostle form lacks any clothing though.

 - Good Wings, Evil Wings: Has large bat wings to confirm his demonic heritage.